catamphetamine/webpack-isomorphic-tools/README.md

 }
 ```

 That was the client side.
 Next, the server side.
-You create your server side instance of `webpack-isomorphic-tools` and register a Node.js require hook in the very main server script (and your web application code will reside in the server.js file which is `require()`d in the bottom):
+You create your server side instance of `webpack-isomorphic-tools` and register a Node.js require hook in the very main server javascript file (and your web application code will reside in some `server.js` file which is `require()`d in the bottom):

 ### main.js